bsdimp/freebsd-git-docs/MFC.md

 ** NOTE: THIS IS WORK IN PROGRESS and current woefully incomplete **

+Note: This document uses the convention where the upstream origin name is `freebsd` as suggested in other docs.

 ## Commit message standards

 Git gives some help for committing cherry picks and keeping track.
 Git computes a 'diff index' for each commit that's applied and uses that to detect when it